J2Ski USA J2Ski logo

 Pego Snow Report

-Snow report from Madonna di Campiglio (12 miles from Pego)
+Snow report from Madonna di Campiglio (near Pego)

 Madonna di Campiglio Snow Depths and Conditions.